 Southfield’s governing body is responsible for the overall running of the school.
 Governors work as a team and share the goal of making Southfield a happy, stimulating and successful school.
 To learn more about the role of the governing body click here.
 To see minutes of recent meetings click here.

-Southfield has thirteen governors, made up of elected parents, elected teachers, representatives of the Ealing local education authority and co-opted governors.
+Southfield has twelve governors, made up of elected parents, elected teachers, representatives of the Ealing local education authority and co-opted governors.
 Each governor’s term of office lasts four years.
 Here is a profile of the team.

 Andrew Bickley – Chair of Governors

 Andrew Bickley has been a governor since July 2003, becoming Chair in October of that year.
 In that time Andrew has worked with several excellent Headteachers, including Simon Prebble, and has been able to assist in steering the school through some difficult times, now well in the past.
 Andrew has also worked closely on governance issues with the Local Authority and was appointed by them as Chair of Governors, for several years, at another Ealing school.
 Andrew is very proud to serve Southfield, particularly as we are taking our proper place as the school of choice for our community.

 When Andrew started as a governor at Southfield he had two children at the school.
 Both are doing well as a result of the love for learning that they received at Southfield.
 Helena is at Oxford University studying Music and William is taking his A Levels with the prospect of University ahead.
 Andrew sees his continuing involvement at Southfield as a way of saying thank you to the school for all that it gave his children.
 His commitment to the school is centred on the pupils.
 He is determined that Southfield should give all its pupils, whatever their background or circumstances, the best possible start in life.